 Are you thinking about buying a property in the sun?
 Mallorca is a popular holiday destination for Brits and thousands of people go there every year.
 This is why a lot of people also consider Mallorca as a viable location to invest into and secure a holiday home.
 There are a few points that you need to consider before buying a property in Mallorca and these are:

 - Before buying a house in Mallorca, it’s important that you decide if you are buying to live in or to rent out.
 If you are only buying to rent out, then you need to consider who your target customer will be and then adapt your choice accordingly.
 You may actually want to live in for some periods of the year and then rent out when you are in the UK.
 In this case, you will have to make sure that you can rent out the property that you are buying.
+You will also need to consider travel costs if this is your plan.
+For example, many people who own a home abroad look towards fractional private jet ownership to save money in the long run on flights back and forth between their two homes.

 - If you are buying the property to rent out, there are local laws for rentals that require some paperwork in order to register with the regional tourist authority and get a rental licence.
 You will also need to think about finding a local agent to manage guest change overs, maintenance and cleaning of the house.
 Local estate agents can also help you to find out more about the local rental market, although you can do this yourself by checking out holiday property websites to get an idea about rental rates.